wagskydive/qr_puzzle_generator/README.md

 # QR Puzzle Generator - MVP

-This project demonstrates a minimal puzzle framework with three game modes:
-Binary Rows, Binary Math and Grid Navigation.
+This project demonstrates a modular puzzle framework.
+Initial game modes include Binary Rows, Binary Math and Grid Navigation.
+Milestone 3 adds Logic Constraints and Modular Math Rules.
 A small Flask app renders the puzzles in the browser.

 The Web UI includes a basic validation feature.
 Clicking **Check Solution** sends the current grid state to the server, which verifies it against the saved